earthly/earthly/docs/cloud/satellites/self-hosted.md

-# Self-Hosted Satellites _*Beta*_
+# Self-Hosted Satellites

-Self-hosted satellites are a good alternative to Earthly Cloud’s managed satellites when CI/CD is required to run in your own environment.
+Self-hosted satellites _\*Beta\*_ are a good alternative to Earthly Cloud’s [managed satellites](../satellites.md) when CI/CD is required to run in your own environment.
 Self-hosted satellites provide most of the benefits of Earthly Cloud while ensuring that build-related data never leaves your network.

 In addition, Self-Hosted Satellites have the following features:
 * Lightning-fast caching